Skip to main content

 • 1.Sleep hygiene — consistent schedule, dark room, limiting screens before bed

-• 2.Cognitive behavioural therapy for insomnia (CBT-I)
+• 2.Cognitive behavioural support for insomnia (CBT-I)

 • 3.HRT where sleep disturbance is linked to menopausal symptoms